mathiasverraes/15yearsddd/manuscript/anita-kvamme/essay.md

-# Domain Driven Design as Usability for Coders (by Anita Kvamme)
+# Domain-Driven Design as Usability for Coders (by Anita Kvamme)

 ## My Way into Modelling